DVD-quality lessons (including tabs/sheet music) available for immediate viewing on any device.

 Download: TABLEDIT

 Notes: This arrangement is in open D tuning (f#DF#AD).
 Most banjo pickers play "Black Mountain Rag" out of G tuning, usually capoed up 2 to A. However, following Doc Watson's version, guitarists tend to play it in C, capoed up 2 to D. On the banjo the tune is also wonderful played out of open D tuning (f#DF#AD).
 Don Reno played it in D tuning, and he renamed it "Green Mountain Hop."
-On his "Something Auld" album, over 30 years ago, Bill Keith also played "Green Mountain Hop" in open D tuning, and it is a great arrangement that I have tried to capture in this tablature.
-Pay particular attention to the interesting variation on the V chord (A) beginning in measure 28 -- for me, this clever sequence typifies Bill Keith's inventive playing.
-I have also thrown in a single-string version of the first part of the tune, for a slightly different approach.
+On his "Something Auld" album, nearly 50 years ago, Bill Keith also played "Green Mountain Hop" in open D tuning, and it is a great arrangement that I have tried to capture in this tablature.
+Pay particular attention to the interesting variation on the V chord (A) beginning in measure 34 -- for me, this clever sequence typifies Bill Keith's brilliant playing.

 Monday, November 21, 2022 @3:29:56 PM